Recursive Joint Simulation in Games: Introduction

-In this paper, we investigate the implications of the potential ability for AI agents to {\em simulate} each other during strategic interaction.
+In this paper, we investigate the implications of the potential ability for AI agents to \emph{deliberately induce self-locating doubt} by \emph{simulating} each other during strategic interaction.
 One might hope that the ability to simulate each other might allow for new mechanisms of establishing trust and cooperation between agents.
-Roughly, one player might simulate its opponent to determine whether the opponent is cooperative, and then cooperate if the simulation indicates that the opponent is cooperative.
-Knowing that the opponent runs such simulations, a player is thus incentivized to behave cooperatively.
-In this paper, we provide a rigorous analysis that sheds light on whether these intuitions hold true.
+Roughly, one agent might simulate its opponent to determine whether the opponent is cooperative, and then cooperate if the simulation indicates that the opponent is cooperative.
+Knowing that the opponent runs such simulations, an agent is thus incentivised to behave cooperatively, because it considers it sufficiently likely that it is in a simulation and wants the opponent to cooperate in the real world.\footnote{Note that the agent's uncertainty about whether it is in a simulation or not is self-locating in nature; it has no uncertainty about the way the world, and simulation of agents in particular, works.
+In this way, its question whether it is in a simulation is entirely unlike the question of whether we humans are in a simulation ourselves; if we found out that we were, it would drastically change how we see the world, not just our position in it.
+We will return to this point at the end of the paper.} In this paper, we provide a rigorous analysis that sheds light on whether these intuitions hold true.

 As a concrete illustrative scenario, consider two AI agents facing a single-shot Prisoner's Dilemma.
 As is well known, standard game theory recommends each of the two agents individually to defect.
 This outcome of mutual defection is undesirable for both agents because both would strictly prefer mutual cooperation over mutual defection.
 Suppose that, in an attempt to remedy the situation, we give the agents access to a \textit{joint-simulation device}; we can imagine this as a physical device that obtains the agents' source code, runs a simulation of their interaction in the Prisoner's Dilemma, and displays it on a screen (\Cref{fig:laptop-no-recursion}).